GeorgeFotopoulos/co2-tech-challenge/README.md

 ### Algorithm

 First step is to split the measurements in 15-minute periods and calculate the amount of energy consumption (in kWh) for each period. <br>
+For the calculation of kWh, we assume that the resolution (of measurement data) does not change (for each user) and that we do not have missing data.
+In this case, the calculation of kWh can be simplified to calculating the average (in watts) for a period, and then divide it by 4 (because we calculate for 15-mins, not for the full hour) to get the Wh, and then divide by 1000 to get the kWh <br>.
 Then you should multiply the kwh with the corresponding co2 factor (based on the timestamp) to get the amount of co2 for each 15-minute period (in Kg). <br>
 The last step is to sum them all together to get the total amount of co2 (in Kg) and return it.